-- Hiawatha bike trail opens May 26th and closes September 23rd
+- Trail passes are available May 26th and closes September 23rd

-- You ride through 10 long train tunnels that get rather cold (I’d recommend tying a sweatshirt around your waist so you can take it on and off because temp. vary quite a bit)
+You ride through 10 long train tunnels that get rather cold.
+I’d recommend tying a sweatshirt around your waist so you can take it on and off.

 - This bike trail has 7 sky high trestles that are AMAZING!